 The New Hampshire Philharmonic

-The orchestra of the Philharmonic is led by Conductor Mark Latham.
+The orchestra of the Philharmonic is led by Music Director Mark Latham.

 Mark Latham received his musical training at the Guildhall School (London), Philadelphia College of Performing Arts, Brooklyn College Conservatory and the University of Michigan, where he is currently a candidate for Doctor of Musical Arts in Orchestral Conducting.
 He trained in violin and chamber music at Eastman, Juilliard, Aspen Music Festival and Banff Festival.
 He has studied violin with Masao Kawasaki, Dorothy DeLay, Ithzak Perlman and Eugene Drucker.